 Consider incorporating the following best management practices (BMPs) into your company’s SWPPP to better comply with the CWA and prevent stormwater pollution:

-Stacked drums of waste or used rags can hide leaks and spills.
-These leaks and spills can escape to drains if not absorbed properly and in time.
-Put up signage to remind employees to clear waste and keep work areas clean.
+Stacked drums of waste, used rags and clutter can hide leaks and spills.
+These leaks and spills can escape to drains if not absorbed properly and promptly.
+Be sure to keep adequate waste collection containers in accessible locations and put up signage to remind employees to clear waste and keep work areas clean.

-Pressure washing drives contaminants from surfaces into stormwater drains.
-Seal grates with drain covers before power washing and use a vacuum to collect the waste water.
+Pressure washing drives contaminants like dirt, debris and oils into stormwater drains.
+Seal grates with drain covers before power washing and use a drum pump or vacuum to collect the waste water.

 Spill risk increases when adding and removing liquids from containers.
-Drum funnels prevent spills when transferring liquids from one container to another.
+Drum funnels minimize spills when transferring liquids from one container to another.

-Secondary containment in transfer and storage areas is essential if primary containers leak or spill.
+Secondary containment in transfer and storage areas keeps spills in check if primary containers leak or fail.
 Put spill pallets or decks underneath containers so liquids can’t get into drains.

 6. Keep Spill Kits and PPE in High-Risk Areas

-Rainwater and snowmelt wash oil and other pollutants from storage tanks surfaces to drains.
-Rolltops and covered spill containment pallets prevent rain and snow from directly hitting storage tanks while providing easy access to its contents.
+Rainwater and snowmelt wash oil and other pollutants from drums, tanks and products stored outdoors to drains.
+Rolltops and covered spill containment pallets prevent rain and snow from directly hitting these items while providing easy access to its contents.

 10. Run an Internal Campaign

-Encourage employees to buy into reducing stormwater pollution by incorporating it into the workday beyond regulation trainings.
+Encourage employees to reduce reducing stormwater pollution by incorporating BMPs into standard operating procedures.
 Discuss stormwater pollution prevention at staff meetings and leverage events and holidays, such as Earth Day, to raise awareness.

 When it comes to CWA compliance, even small efforts can lead to big results.
 Following the above tips can help you avoid violations and fines at your facility.